Goal

 - Check certificates: If selected (recommended value), the driver will validate the SSL certificate of the Identity Provider.
 If cleared, it will not validate the certificate.

-Note: In case of the Okta Identity Provider, the client id and client secret has to be obtained using the Native Application as the Web Application does not support the Resource Owner Password flow.
+Note: In case of the Okta Identity Provider, the client id and client secret have to be obtained using the Native Application as the Web Application does not support the Resource Owner Password flow.

-Once the parameters are specified, click on Ok and select Test Connection to check if the connection is successful.
+Once the parameters are specified, click on “Ok” and select “Test Connection” to check if the connection is successful.

 After this, you can use this DSN for connecting from any ODBC client applications to the Virtual DataPort Server.
 As an example, we will now connect from Microsoft Excel using this ODBC DSN for connecting to the Denodo Platform with OAuth Authentication.